klamma/ar-for-eu-book/_pages/chapters/arsdk.md

 This profile contains a collection of textures.
 By default, the profile is set up with slots for special purpose textures, e.g. for navigation or actions.
 Further down, one can also define custom icons.
-Apart from the textures, the profile also provides furhter settings in the "DEFAULTS" section.
+Apart from the textures, the profile also provides further settings in the "DEFAULTS" section.
 Here, one can define a standard icon which is used if the selected icon cannot be found.
 In this section, the icon's material can be selected.
 The script will apply it to the referenced mesh renderer.